 You can never go back

 Yesterday I visited a dear uncle of mine, whom now has vascular dementia.
 I found I connected with him about my travels.
 I remembered that he spent many summers traveling around Europe with his wife and girls, so I mentioned several places to see which ones would spark a reaction in him.
-Switzerland seemed to be the country that really sparked memories for my uncle.
-And when I mentioned the Matterhorn, he became even more present with me.
+Switzerland seemed to be the place and when I mentioned the Matterhorn in particular, my ucle became even more present.

 So tonight I dug out my few images of the Matterhorn that I made back in 2012.
 I thought I might print one for him as a present.

 There is this belief I think, that progress is a one way street (improvement only).
 But that it simply not the case.
-Each time we gain some advancement in our photographic skills, we also lose something of ourselves.
+Each time we gain some advancement in our photographic skills, the innocence of our beginner self is diminished.

 When one gains, one also loses something about themselves.
 We are changed.

-What we may assume as immaturity of our style at the time of creation may, many years later, be seen as something beautiful that we nolonger do.
+What we may assume as immaturity of our style at the time of creation may, many years later, be seen as something beautiful that we no longer possess.
 I am acutely aware there are things about my earlier work that I think are beautiful now, that maybe I did not accept or acknowledge at the time.
 Time has passed, and so to, have my abilities to create what I once did.

 I think this is similar to looking at old photographs of ourselves.
 We are reminded of who we were, our immaturities, and also, of the innocence attached to our younger selves.
 The life of an artist is similar: we all have an artistic childhood, an artistic adolescence, and also an artistic adulthood.